bootgly/bootgly_docs/src/pages/manual/WPI/HTTP/HTTP_Server_Router.overview.en-US.md

 }, GET);
 ```

 > You should use `yield` (Generator) if you define more than one route.
-This ensures consistency and performance in HTTP Responses under the hood due.
+This ensures consistency and performance in HTTP Responses under the hood.

 ## Route Callbacks